bgctw/logitnorm/README.md

 `logitnorm` package provides support for the univariate [logit-normal distribution](https://en.wikipedia.org/wiki/Logit-normal_distribution).
-In addition to the usual randon, density, percential, and quantile function, it helps with distribution parameters from observations.
+In addition to the usual random, density, percential, and quantile function, it helps with estimating distribution parameters from observations statistics.

 ## Installation